We can all help monitor the long term trends in bat populations, by either helping at an existing roost emergence count, or by adding a new one.

 - More information on the National Bat Monitoring Program (NBMP) Roost Emergence counts on the BCT website

 - Any questions?
-Contact us
+Contact our NBNP champion Dani Smith

 Helping at an existing Roost count